Badges (in Badges V2)

 Double-Sided Badges

-By default, you are designing the Front of a badge, as shown by the Front tab label at the top of the section.
+By default, you are designing the Front of a badge.
+The page shows this default by the Front tab label at the top of the section.

-For appropriate Avery templates, there is also a Back tab.
+Appropriate Avery templates include a Back tab.
+These templates support double-sided badges.
 So you can:

 Barcodes and Banners

-From each one you can drag an item onto the badge layout, where you can drag its corners to resize it.
+From each tab, you can drag an item onto the badge layout.
+You can then drag the item's corners to resize it.

 Barcodes

-Note: The barcode shown in the Layout Editor, and in the Live Preview, is only the same illustrative one shown in the Barcode and Banners column; it is not "live" data.
+> Note: The barcode shown in the Layout Editor and in the Live Preview is only the same illustrative one shown in the Barcode and Banners column.
+The barcode shown in the Layout Editor is not “live” data.

 Logo

-To upload a Logo, or other image, to use, click Upload Image, and find the file on your computer.
+To upload a Logo or other image, click Upload Image.
+Then find the file on your computer.

-To use it on a badge, drag it from the Logo tab of the Barcodes and Banners column onto the Layout Editor.
+To use a logo on a badge, drag the logo from the Logo tab of the Barcodes and Banners column onto the Layout Editor.

-If you have uploaded multiple images, only one is visible at a time.
-Click the < and > buttons to display the others in turn, and drag the required one onto the badge layout when it is visible.
+If multiple images are uploaded, only one image is visible at a time.
+Click the < and > buttons to display other images in turn.
+Drag the required image onto the badge layout when it is visible.

 Pic

-To include the attendee's profile picture on the badge layout, drag the abstract "headshot" placeholder image from the Pic tab of the Barcodes and Banners column onto the Layout Editor, where you can resize it by dragging its corners.
+To include the attendee's profile picture on the badge layout, drag the abstract “headshot” placeholder image from the Pic tab of the Barcodes and Banners column onto the Layout Editor.
+Resize the picture by dragging its corners.

 Badge layouts belong to an event

 Badge layouts are part of an event.
-You can copy layouts within an event, but not from one event to another.
-They are not included when you copy an event.
-(Registration custom questions differ from one event to another, but can be included on badges.)
+You can copy layouts within an event.
+You cannot copy layouts from one event to another.
+Badge layouts are not included when you copy an event.